shloakr/Fake-News-Classifier/README.md

 ```pip install -r requirements.txt```<br/>
 At this point make sure to be in your folder that holds the ```app.py``` file.<br/>
 ```python app.py```
+Then copy paste the local host with the port in any web browser.
+It will most likely start with '127.0'.

 ## Issues
 Hosting this projects takes 4GB ram on a VPS hence making it difficult to host.